 Another story from the hotel now.
 And another ghost sighting!
 The other ghost sightings I’ve told you about I can smell you sceptics having some kind of fit.
 “But you could have been asleep!” or “How drunk were you?” in suitably whiny fucking voices.

 So just for you, here’s one experience I shared.
 During the day.
 At work...

-Where were we?
-So I’m in the kitchen working with a colleague (Linda) and on this particular day I was washing the dishes and Linda was on main courses.
-She had just prepared a meal and to let the waitress know the food was ready she shouted the standard “Meals away!”
+I’m in the kitchen working with a colleague (Lynne) and on this particular day, I was washing the dishes and Lynne was preparing main courses.
+She had just served up a meal and to let the waitress know the food was ready she shouted the standard “Meals away!”
 The food was set onto the pass through that divided the kitchen into the large cooking area and smaller waitress area and she went about her business of preparing the next meals.

 After a minute or so, the meal was still sitting there, going cold.
-It wasn’t a particularly busy day, so I gave a slightly louder shout, hoping my voice would carry further, before getting stuck back into the dishes.
+It wasn’t a particularly busy day, so I gave a slightly lounder shout, hoping my voice would carry further, before getting stuck back into the dishes.
 Another minute passed and the food was still sitting there.
-I turn to Linda, and we shake our heads in disbelief that nobody has come to collect the food, when we hear the sound of the doors opening.
+I turned to Lynne, and we shook our heads in disbelief that nobody has come to collect the food, when we hear the distinctive sound from the bottom of the stairs of swinging double doors opening.

 “Did you hear somebody come upstairs?”
-I replied, answering a question with a question, because I’m a tricky wanker.
+I replied.

 That’s All, Folks!
 Next week, it’s back to the Royal Oak, for POLTERGEISTS!!
 Have you liked/shared/retweeted?
 You have?
 Thank you!
 You may now go.
 But come back next week!!

 Have you ever had an experience you can't explain?
 Let me know in the comments!
 As before, I’d like this to be a serious discussion, so no jokes, memes, etc. And (I really shouldn’t have to tell you this) please be respectful of others!